 Under the Clean Air Act 1993, it is an offence to emit smoke from a chimney of any building in a smoke control area.
 It is also an offence to burn solid fuel in a home or other premises unless the fuel is:

 In practice this means that in a smoke control area it is illegal to burn house coal or wood in an open fire, although it is legal to burn these in a stove or other appliance that has been approved to burn that fuel.
-It is also illegal to deliver any unauthorised solid fuels, eg wood and normal house coal, to any premises in a smoke control area unless the seller can demonstrate that they were aware that the unauthorised solid fuel is to be burnt in an exempt appliance.
+It is also illegal to deliver any unauthorised solid fuels, eg wood and normal house coal, to any premises in a smoke control area unless seller's can demonstrate that they are aware that the unauthorised fuel is to be burnt in an exempt appliance.

 In addition, wood used in an exempted appliance must be appropriate for the appliance while also be safe to burn.
 Not all wood is suitable for burning.
 Wood needs to be left to dry (seasoned) before it can be burnt and this may take up to two years.
 Burning wood that is wet or is from a recently felled tree, can produce a lot of smoke.
 Wood from carpentry off-cuts, fence panels, or wood furniture may be coated with toxic preservatives such as varnish, creosote or paint, and may release dangerous fumes if burnt.